vjs01/sg_azure01/02_Postgre_tf.md

 Hashicorp Terraform is an open-source IaC (Infrastructure-as-Code) tool for provisioning and managing cloud infrastructure.
 It codifies infrastructure in configuration files that describe the desired state for your topology.

 Terraform enables the definition, preview, and deployment of cloud infrastructure.
 Using Terraform, you create configuration files using HCL syntax.
 The HCL syntax allows you to specify the cloud provider - such as Azure - and the elements that make up your cloud infrastructure.
-After you create your configuration files, you create an execution plan that allows you to preview your infrastructure changes before they're deployed.
-Once you verify the changes, you apply the execution plan to deploy the infrastructure.

-In this hands-on, you learn how to create an Azure PostgreSQL Database using Terraform:
+In this hands-on, you learn how to create an Azure PostgreSQL Database using Terraform through the following steps: </br>

 * Configure Terraform in Azure Cloud Shell with Azure PowerShell
 * Clone repository